FINRA Billing/Collections Frequently Asked Questions (FAQ)

 Q7.
 How can I start a payment plan or apply for a financial hardship?

 A7.
-If you want to start a payment plan or apply for a financial hardship, you should email firstname.lastname@example.org.
-Please include which option you are looking to apply for as well as referencing the customer number in the email.
+If you want to start a payment plan, you should email email@example.com.
+Investors and associated persons may apply for a financial hardship by sending an email to firstname.lastname@example.org.
+Please indicate which option you are requesting and reference the customer number in the email.